aachalvartak/Blog_Rendering_Async_Js/README.md

 ### Features
   - Fully Reponsive
   - Fetches data from a JSON data source through asynchronous JavaScript fetching mechanisms
+    > async() , await
-  -  Upon clicking the related link, details of the new blog is displayed on the page
+  -  Upon clicking the related link, details of the new blog will be rendered on the page

 ### Js Concepts Used
   - functions